auspham/SeptNotes/W9-lec9b.md

 ## Visitor Pattern

+This is a classical implementation of “double dispatch”

+- First method call is to the object, giving it the operation object…
+- … which recieves the second method call, giving the operation the type of object it is operating on

 **Intent**

 - Centralize operations on an object structure so that they can vary independently but still behave polymorphically